40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: American Institute of Certified Public Accountants

 Requirements: (a) An ethnic minority in the accounting profession (including but not limited to: Black or African American; Hispanic or Latino; Native American; Pacific Islander; or Asian American), (b) Pursuing an undergraduate or graduate-level degree in an accounting or accounting-related major.
 (Accounting-related shall be as determined by Sponsors in Sponsors’ sole discretion.), Planning to pursue the CPA licensure but not presently be a CPA, (d) Attending a public or private, not-for-profit (501(c)) four-year college or university in the U.S. or territories for the full 2020-21 academic year, (e) Completed at least 30 semester hours (or equivalent) of college coursework, including at least 6 semester hours (or equivalent) in accounting, by end of spring 2020, (f) Maintaining an overall and major GPA of at least 3.0.
 Please check the scholarship website for more information.
-Please visit the scholarship website for more information.

 One of many AICPA Legacy Scholarships, this scholarship award focuses on increasing the presence of ethnically-diverse CPA professionals.
 Students will submit one scholarship application to be evaluated for all awards they’re eligible for in the program (similar to Going Merry!).